-The major in Elementary Education prepares students to become professional teachers for both public and private schools from kindergarten through the $8^{th}$ grade.
+The major in Elementary Education prepares students to become professional teachers for both public and private schools from kindergarten through the 8th grade.
 Aspiring teachers study the liberal arts, Bible and theology, educational foundations, psychology, assessment, learning theory and pedagogy, and instructional methods for the varied subjects required for elementary teaching: reading, mathematics, visual arts, drama, language arts, science, health and fitness, social studies, and music.
-During three semesters, students observe and demonstrate their teaching skills in public or private schools classrooms.
-Graduates, who have majored in Elementary Education, continue with fulltime student teaching for an additional semester, leading to formal certification by the State of Washington.
+During two semesters, students demonstrate their teaching skills in public or private school classrooms, leading to formal certification by the State of Washington.